Global Research & Internship Program Funding & Financial Guidelines

 Basic Page Sidebar Menu Penn Abroad

-Many students find that spending 8 to 12 weeks abroad in the summer with the Global Research & Internship Program makes good financial sense.
+Many students find that participating in the Global Research & Internship Program for 8 to 12 weeks over the summer makes good financial sense.
 While these placements are mostly unpaid, Penn Abroad provides funding awards to help offset program costs and make your internship experience possible.

 While the GRIP is a non-credit bearing opportunity and is thus not eligible for financial aid, students participating in either pre-approved GRIP placements or Funding-Only opportunities and who receive financial aid may be eligible to participate in the Penn Summer Waiver Award Program.
 Eligible students can receive a waiver for all or part of their summer savings expectation for the upcoming academic year.
 We are happy to provide the necessary documentation for the waiver application.
 Please visit the SRFS website to read more information about the program and to access the application for this summer.

-All students who are placed in one of our pre-approved internship or research opportunities will be given a GRIP Funding Award.
-These funding awards are intended to help offset the cost of round-trip travel, living expenses, visa costs, etc., but are not meant to cover the entire experience.
-Each pre-approved placement has a set GRIP Funding Award, which can be found on the “Money Matters” tab of each program brochure.
+All students who are accepted to one of our pre-approved internship or research opportunities are guaranteed a GRIP funding award.
+These funding awards are intended to help offset the program and/or travel costs but are not meant to cover the entire experience.
+Each pre-approved placement has a set guaranteed GRIP funding award, which can be found on the “Money Matters” tab of each program brochure in PASSPORT.
+Note that for Summer 2021, funding award amounts will vary depending on whether the placement is offered on-site abroad or in a virtual format.

-Additional funding is available through the GRIP application for students applying to pre-approved placements and who identify as one or more of the following:
+Additional funding above and beyond the guaranteed GRIP funding award is available through the GRIP application for students whose program takes place on-site abroad and who identify as one or more of the following:

 First-generation college student